JOwen-ster/Python-Workshop-FULLYHACKS2025/README.md

 2. Showering - Cleaning yourself off using water and soap.

 3. CS Attire - Outfit all CS majors will be using by the end of their degree.
+(Applies to me as well so dont worry!!!)

 4. Grass - we will figure it out (maybe)...